Last year Go & Grow was the new kid on the block – now it’s one of Europe’s favorite ways to invest.

 How will I be taxed?

 You only pay tax on the money you withdraw which is over the total amount you have paid in.
-For example, if you invest €1,000 then anything you withdraw up to €1,000 is considered as a principal withdrawal, anything above €1,000 is considered as interest.
+For example, if you invest €1,000 then anything you withdraw up to €1,000 is considered as a principal withdrawal, anything above €1,000 is considered as returns from the sale of assets.

 All payments made to your Go & Grow account are regarded as one investment, although the funds have been used to acquire individual claims.
 This is irrespective of when and in how many parts you paid cash into your Go & Grow account.